CSC207-UofT/course-project-javacado-s/phase2/Design Document.md

 #### Principle 2: Flexibility in Use

 #### Principle 3: Simple and Intuitive Use
+Our program provides simple prompts for actions from the user.
+We provide them with a list of actions, and to perform an action, the user enters the number associated with the action.
+To avoid confusion, we prompt the user for each piece of information needed to perform an action.
+For instance, when creating an event, we prompt for each detail separately (name, date, number of attendees, etc.).
+When an error occurs we tell our user which input is invalid.
+This adheres to the principle of simple and intuitive design.
+A young child would be able to use our program without any issues.
 #### Principle 4: Perceptible Information

 #### Principle 5: Tolerance for Error